joelclermont/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc/CompositeFilterDescriptor.md

 Represents a filtering descriptor which serves as a container for one or more child filtering descriptors.

+## Properties

+### LogicalOperator
+Gets or sets the logical operator used for composing of FilterDescriptors.

+### FilterDescriptors
+Gets or sets the filter descriptors that will be used for composition.

 ## Methods

 ### CreateFilterExpression(System.Linq.Expressions.ParameterExpression)